kaustavk/Oracle-1Z0-1072/README.md

 - Both DB systems must be in the same compartment, same VCN, and they must be the same shape.
 - Port 1521 must be open.
 - Data guard implementation for Bare Metal shapes requires two DB Systems, one containing the primary DB, and one containing the standby DB.

+#### Deployment architecture to deploy the Platform Service Manager based Database Cloud Service (DBCS) onto OCI:
+- Two node Primary RAC database with a two node RAC Data Guard Standby in Maximum Performance mode

+#### Capabilities of the dbaascli utility:
+- Start and open the database instance
+- Switchover and failover in an Oracle Guard configuration
+- Patching the primary database deployment

 #### Identity providers your administrator federate with Oracle Cloud Infrastructure:
 - Oracle Identity Cloud Service.